xayon40-12/CV/cv.typ

   date: "2018 - 2020",
   institution: "Nantes University",
   location: "Nantes, France",
-  [#underline([Courses]): Quantum Field Theory, Perturbation Theory, Many Bodies, Solid State Physics, Atomic Physics, Group Theory, Signal Theory, Monte Carlo Simulations, Statisticsi, Numerical Analysis.
+  [#underline([Courses]): Quantum Field Theory, Perturbation Theory, N-body Problem, Solid State Physics, Atomic Physics, Group Theory, Signal Theory, Monte Carlo Simulations, Statistics, Numerical Analysis.

-  ],
-)

-= Academic Experience

-#entry(
-  title: "PhD in Physicst: numerical fluid dynamics",
-  date: "2020 - now",
-  institution: "IMT Atlantique, Subatech, Osaka University, YITP",
-  location: "Nantes, France and Osaka, Japan", [Dissertation: _"Efficient solver for relativistic hydrodynamics with implicit Runge-Kutta method"_
-  - Creation and implementation in Rust of a general implicit integration method applied to relativistic hydrodynamics.
-  - Emphasis on improved accuracy and efficiency compared to existing methods.
-  Open source code: #link("https://github.com/xayon40-12/ImplHydro.git") ],
-)

-#entry(
-  title: "Master thesis: dynamic of fluctiations in heavy-ion collisions",
-  date: "2020",
-  institution: "Subatech",
-  location: "Nantes, France",
+  #v(5pt)
-  [Thesis: _"Impact of the dimensions in the dynamics of fluctuations in heavy-ion collisions"_
+  Thesis: _"Impact of the dimensions in the dynamics of fluctuations in heavy-ion collisions"_
   - Creation and implementation in Rust of a Partial Differential Equation (PDE) solver on GPU.
-  - Focus on efficiency with GPU parallel programming required for time consuming schochastic simulations.
+  - Focus on efficiency with GPU parallel programming required by the time-consuming nature of schochastic simulations.
-  - Developpement of a PDE to GPU code compiler due to the various independent equations to be tested.
+  - Developpement of a PDE compiler for GPU to study various equations.
   ],
 )

-= Professional Experience

-#entry(
-  title: "Full stack developper",
-  date: "2024 – 2025",
-  institution: "LetScan",
-  location: "Nantes, France",
-)[Co-founder of the Swygma startup (#link("https://www.swygma.com","swygma.com")) dedicated to efficient signal processing:
-  - Technical leader of a team of 3 developpers.
-  - Developpement of a CPU and GPU backend for signal processing.
-  - Creation and implementation in Rust of a compute server, a web client, and a native app connected by cyphered connections to analyse and synthesise signals.
-  - Creation of a mobile app dedicated to analyze baby emotions based on the signal analysis method of the startup and specifically trained AI.
-]

 = Publications